nlokeshiisc/lokeshn/content/home/updates.md

 weight: 30
 ---

+- :page_with_curl: One research track paper accepted to AAAI'22
+- :memo: KDD'21 tutorial on data quality
 - :memo: Serving in the PC of CODS-COMAD 2021 Research track
 - :memo: Serving in the PC of AIMLSystems 2021 Industry track
 - :school: Started PhD at IIT Bombay